grpc-ecosystem/grpc-gateway/docs/docs/operations/tracing.md

 }
 ```

-#### Without a global configuration
+### Without a global configuration

-In this example we have added the [GRPC Health Checking Protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) and we do not wish to trace any health checks.
+In this example we have added the [gRPC Health Checking Protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) and we do not wish to trace any health checks.

-1. Follow step `1`, `2` and `4` from the previous section
+1. Follow step `1`, `2` and `4` from the previous section.

-2. Since we are not using a global configuration we can decide what paths we want to trace
+2. Since we are not using a global configuration we can decide what paths we want to trace.

 ```go
 gwmux := runtime.NewServeMux()